RMIT University

 Ms Peggy O’Neal AO

-Chancellor RMIT University
+Chancellor of RMIT University

 Peggy O’Neal AO was appointed Chancellor of RMIT University in October 2021.